Search found 45 items

 This project integrated a validated anxiety-specific screening tool in an existing clinical decision support system and tested it with a randomized feasibility pilot that found the tool did not increase detection of anxiety in pediatric primary care.

 This research created and evaluated the impact of immunization reminders using information from an electronic health record combined with an immunization information system.

 This project seeks to develop an understanding of the cognitive work of clinician teams and family members involved in pediatric trauma care transitions in order to design usable and useful health information technologies.

-The project team will develop a set of mHealth tools capable of collecting health behavior information and evaluate whether providing clinical feedback on these behaviors reduces obesity and improves health behaviors among at-risk families.
+This research developed a set of mHealth tools capable of collecting health behavior information with the hope that providing clinical feedback on these behaviors will reduce obesity and improve health behaviors among at-risk families.